jharwell/sierra/docs/src/roadmap.rst

 the improvements needed to go into a 2.0 version.
 Most of this is maturing/improving the plugin framework.

-Right now there are plugins for platforms, execution environments, and storage media for experimental outputs, which cover stages {1,2} well in terms of ease of use/adoption.
+Right now there are plugins for engines, execution environments, and storage media for experimental outputs, which cover stages {1,2} well in terms of ease of use/adoption.
 Stages {3,4,5} are plugin-ish, but really not, because they only provide options for tweaking what is there, not loading entirely new